-Andrew ‘Freddie’ Flintoff is a presenter, broadcaster and cricketing legend.
+Andrew ‘Freddie’ Flintoff is Host of BBC’s Top Gear, broadcaster and cricketing legend.

 Andrew ‘Freddie’ Flintoff is a cricketing legend, presenter and broadcaster.
 From his first-class debut for Lancashire in 1995, Freddie became a key force in England’s international side, playing a major role in regaining the Ashes in 2005.
 His contributions to the game awarded him BBC Sports Personality of the Year in 2005, and an MBE the following year.
 Since retiring, Freddie has developed a strong broadcast career with successful shows running across Sky One, ITV and the BBC.

 “The BAFTA winning show, A League of Their Own, has been a huge success and is now on its fifteenth series.”

 In 2010, Freddie, along with Jamie Redknapp, became a Team Captain on the Sky One sports panel show A League of Their Own.
 The BAFTA winning show has been a huge success and is now in its fifteenth season.
 Fred and Jamie’s hilarious on-screen partnership has seen the show branch out to for four Road Trip spin-offs across the US and Europe with a fifth on the way and several Christmas Specials.